env3d-lessons/python-thinkcspy-chapter-12-chatbot/README.md

 # What is "Prompt Engineering"?

+## Disclaimer: Ethical Use and Sensitive Content*

-**Note:** *This example is used strictly to demonstrate how AI can be influenced by prior context.
-The AI-generated responses may be inconsistent or factually incorrect, and do not reflect any official position or endorsement.*
+*The following example is used strictly for educational purposes to demonstrate how prior context can influence AI responses through prompt engineering.
+It addresses the legacy of residential schools in Canada, which may be distressing to some readers.*

+**AI-generated responses do not represent official positions, personal beliefs, or historically verified facts.** They may contain inaccuracies, simplifications, or biases reflective of the data the model was trained on.

+Students are encouraged to critically assess the AI’s responses and consider the ethical implications of language model outputs, especially when engaging with culturally or historically sensitive topics.

+> **Instructor Note:** This activity may be used in conjunction with guest speakers, survivor testimonies, or community-based learning opportunities as part of a broader effort to embed Indigenous perspectives into technical education.

+## Context Is Everything

 Prompt engineering is the art of crafting effective prompts to get the best responses from AI models.
 It involves understanding how the AI interprets input and designing prompts that guide the AI to produce desired outputs.
+This is also known as providing **context** to an AI model.

 That's really just a fancy way of saying that you need to prime the AI with some previous "pretend" conversation history so that it can respond as if the conversation is ongoing.
 Just like the the previous example, the AI thinks it has